Mister Miracle: Scott Free

 Cover to Mister Miracle #1 (April 1971), art by Jack Kirby and Vince Colletta.

 Scott Free is the son of Highfather, the ruler of New Genesis, and his wife, Avia.
 As part of a diplomatic move to stop a war with the planet Apokolips, Highfather agreed to an exchange of heirs with Darkseid, the ruler of Apokolips.
 Scott was traded for Darkseid's second-born son Orion.

 Scott grows up in one of Granny Goodness' orphanages with no knowledge of his heritage, but refuses to allow his spirit to break under the institution's training.
 As he matures, Scott rebels against the totalitarian ideology of Apokolips.
 Hating himself for being unable to fit in despite his unfailing defiance of the abuse he suffered, Scott is influenced by Metron to see a future beyond Darkseid.
-Scott joins a small band of pupils led by Himon, a New Genesian living under cover as a Hunger Dog on Apokolips.
+Scott joins a small band of pupils led by Himon, a New Genesian who has infiltrated Apokolips.
 At these meetings, Scott meets Big Barda, a lieutenant in Darkseid's Female Furies.

 Eventually, Free escapes and flees to Earth.
 His escape, long anticipated and planned for by Darkseid, nullifies the pact between Darkseid and Highfather, allowing Darkseid to revive his war with New Genesis.
 Once on Earth, Free meets circus escape artist Thaddeus Brown, whose stage name was Mister Miracle.
 Brown is impressed with Scott's skills (especially as supplemented with Apokoliptian technology).
 Scott befriends Brown's assistant, a dwarf named Oberon.
 When Brown is murdered, Free assumes the identity of Mister Miracle.
 Barda later follows Scott to Earth and the two battle Darkseid, who seeks to capture them.
 Eventually, tired of being chased by Darkseid's servants, Scott returns to Apokolips and wins his freedom through trial by combat.

 Scott later joins Justice League International alongside Barda and Oberon.
-This recast Scott and Big Barda as semi-retired super-heroes who seek to live peaceful civilian lives.
+This recast Scott and Barda as semi-retired super-heroes who seek to live peaceful civilian lives.
 In particular, Scott is recast as a hen-pecked husband who often finds himself on the receiving end of Barda's temper over her desire to live a quiet life on Earth.

 During his time in the League, Scott develops an intense rivalry with Manga Khan.
 Khan repeatedly kidnaps Scott, convincing Scott's conniving former manager Funky Flashman into forging documents that force Scott to work for Manga as his personal entertainer.
 To force him to go along willingly, Khan replaces Scott with a lifelike robot who is later destroyed by Despero.
 Scott ultimately escapes from Khan's clutches and reunited with his wife and friends, though the shock leads Scott to quit the League and take on Shilo Norman as his protégé.

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, Mister Miracle appears alongside Big Barda flying around the ruins of Gotham City on Earth 2.
 Their purpose is revealed to find the mysterious new Batman, which is thwarted when both are attacked by Fury.